wkeeling/selenium-wire/README.rst

     all_requests = driver.requests

-The requests are just a list and can be iterated - as in the opening example - and indexed normally:
+The requests are just a list and can be iterated (like in the opening example) and indexed:

 .. code:: python

     first_request = driver.requests[0]

-If you want to access just the most recent request, then you can use the dedicated ``driver.last_request`` attribute:
+If you want to access just the most recent request, then use the dedicated ``driver.last_request`` attribute:

 .. code:: python